 - Provide housing choice that is responsive to the new reality of family while considering neighborhood character.
 Character is not defined by ownership; rather, construction type and building form help shape it;

 - Consider legal and enforcement issues associated with the City’s existing and possible future Family definition.

-Staff contact: Lisa Pool, Senior Planner, at 360-778-8390 or email@example.com with questions and/or to receive periodic project updates via email.
+Contact staff at email@example.com with questions and/or to receive periodic project updates via email.